ansys/pyansys-dev-guide/doc/source/packaging/build-systems.rst

 -------

-PEP 517 allows Python developers to specify the build-backend tool for generating artifacts. :numref:`build system diag` shows the most popular backends:
+PEP 517 allows Python developers to specify the build-backend tool for generating artifacts.
+The earlier image shows the most popular backends:

 - Setuptools, while very popular, lacks the ability to declare build-time dependencies and is difficult to extend.